 If your application requires any of these things, that’s fine but make sure users already like your app before you ask them to commit and trust you.

 This is especially true when it comes to app design.
-We all love letting our imagination and creativity run wild, but the truth is that when it comes to apps, design has to be functional.
+We all love letting our imagination and creativity run wild, but the truth is that when it comes to app the design has to be functional.
 This means that more often than not, experimenting outside a well tested framework is not good practice and can lead you and your business astray.
 Always use a designer who knows about mobile and get familiar with popular guidelines available online such as Google’s Material Design.

 A good app should consist of everything that a user needs to navigate it and solve his problem.
 Hence, linking or redirecting to external pages from your app is very bad practice.